qiburger/Web-Scraper/README.md

 	- use this map to answer some interesting quesitons below

+Wth the help of regex and beautifulsoup, we can answer some interesting questions about different countries in the world:

 1. List countries in South America that are prone to earthquakes.
 	- use get_earthquake_in_continent
 	    :param hazard: str input of natural hazard name.
 Must follow CIA convention